Necromancer

 your voice, how you

-shook a ponytail free,
+shook your ponytail free,

 how you gripped